Jeff-Brausam/Jeff-Brausam/README.md

 Hi, I’m @Jeff-Brausam.

-I am a frontend developer with interest in web technologies.
+I am a frontend developer who loves open source, and learning about new web technologies.

-Please get in touch if you are interested in working together!
+Get in touch:

 https://www.jeffbrausam.com/